jcoates/markov_rust/README.md

 #How to use this stuff

-You need rust installed to run it, it was built on rust 1.0.
+You need rust installed to build it, it was developed for rust 1.0.

 From within this directory you can `cargo run` and get a command line style prompt.